Is there a South Korea digital nomad visa?

-Booking.com – There are many options for accomodation in the Bahamas, Check Hostelworld for the best options.
+Booking.com – There are many options for accomodation in the South Korea, Check Hostelworld for the best options.
 If you want to meet other nomads or travelers, hostels are the way to go.

 The length is rumored to be for 2 years, with extensions being allowed.

-There are no income requirements yet, but some other asian countries require a minimum of $45,000 – $50,000 USD
+There are no income requirements yet for this south korea nomad visa, but some other asian countries require a minimum of $45,000 – $50,000 USD

 Current Visa Information

 Many visitors are allowed visa on arrival, with a restriction on the length of stay.
 Please see the list below.